cong03/PKSH/README.md

 ## Datasets
-We will collate and give the dataset and the pre-processing procedure later.
+We will post our processing method and dataset later as the dataset is too large.
 ## Evaluation
 You are able to evaluate the electric field focusing method inside the Evaluation folder.